ganevniko/ganevniko.github.io/_posts/2019-11-19-k-means_clustering_intuition.markdown

 ![](img/64.png)

-The next step is clustering or classification, we classify the dots by measuring the distance between the dots and the centroid.
+The next step is clustering or classification, we classify the dots by measuring the distance between the dots and the centroids.
 Distance here can stand of any similarity.
 Once we have these values we can proceed to centroids re-computation, that is to say we find a new position for the centroids by taking all the dots in the created cluster, find their mean and make that the new centroid.
 We repeat the procedure until the difference of our centroids movements becomes minimal.
 Once the centroids become stable, it means we have found the right ones and there is no need to keep moving them.

 K-means Clustering is easy to code and understand, it is a great starting point for unsupervised tasks.
 Unfortunately, it is difficult to determine K and the experience is usually also not repeatable because we chose the initial centroids randomly.
 Finally rememebr that K-means clustering is mostly for numerical data and its usage for categorical data is very limited.